 - Increases the productivity

 - Protects the team from obstructions

-- Always focus on the delivery of highest business values
+- Always focus on the delivery of the highest business values

 - No specific engineering practices prescribed

-There are a few main points and benefits which separate Scrum from other methodologies:
+There are a few main points and benefits that separate Scrum from other methodologies:

 - The process promotes an agile working environment and transparency

 - The projects are divided and realized in iterations called “Sprints”

 - We have short iterations in which all the parties are concerned

 - The time frame of the sprints can be from 1 to 4 weeks

 - Business requirements and tasks are defined in the form of “Stories”

 - Each story includes one functionality and is divided into several sub-tasks